flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 ### P6 and the end of Pentium numbers

-Here's a bit more history: After the years of the P6, Intel planned to succeed it with the 'Netburst' microarchitecture (featured in the Pentium IV).
-However, the line of succession also ended there: The microarchitecture couldn't be improved anymore.
-This prompted an Intel team in Israel to revisit the old P6 and develop a more efficient successor.
-The result was **Pentium M**, eventually extended to form the **Core** microarchitecture (and brand).
-'Core' is the basis of present designs.
+Here's a bit more history.
+After the years of the P6, Intel planned to succeed it with the 'NetBurst' microarchitecture (featured in the Pentium IV).
+However, the line of succession also ended there.
+Even though NetBurst implemented many contemporary techniques `r cite("cpu-netburst")`, it also suffered from excessive power consumption, heat emission and scalability issues that impeded the design from being continued any further.

+Consequently, this prompted an Intel team in Israel to revisit their low-powered P6 CPU called 'Pentium M' and develop a more powerful successor.
+The first result was **Yonah**, a slight improvement of the P6 design branded as **Core Solo** or **Core Duo**.
+Months later, the new **Core** microarchitecture became the flagship successor of P6 (and NetBurst) with the arrival of the **Core 2** CPU line.
+Over the years, subsequent microarchitectures improved on many aspects, but they also managed to re-incorporate forgotten elements from NetBurst without repeating the same mistakes.

 ### Motherboard architecture